 Unmasking the Unmaskers

-What Susan Rice did was unusual, but it was encouraged by years of expanding access to signals intelligence.
+What Susan Rice did used to be unusual, but it was encouraged by years of expanding access to signals intelligence.

 - By Jenna McLaughlinJenna McLaughlin is a staff writer covering the intelligence community.